A Conflict Theory Perspective

-Sexism is a pervasive and mutable form of prejudice and discrimination impacting women in a variety of ways, but perhaps the most impactful is constant bombardment of messages promoting sexist ideology through advertising.
-In accordance with conflict theory, advertising often works maintains and reinforces social inequality between men and women by promoting and reinforcing traditional or status quo thinking through messages embedded in media.
-These advertising messages indoctrinate women and men with the idea of women’s subservience to men by using women as sex objects and reflecting them in roles lacking equal status.
-Despite decades of research and education concerning these messages they continue to be present in the media and even take the form of faux-feminism.
+Sexism is a pervasive and mutable form of prejudice and discrimination impacting women in a variety of ways, but perhaps the most impactful is constant bombardment of messages promoting sexism through advertising.
+In accordance with conflict theory, advertising often maintains and reinforces social inequality between men and women by promoting and reinforcing traditional or status quo thinking about gender roles through messages embedded in media.
+These advertising messages indoctrinate women and men with women’s subservience to men by using women as sex objects and reflecting them in roles lacking equal status.
+Despite enormous research, education initiatives, and public policy reform, sexist messages promoting inequality continue to be present in the media, most notably in advertisements.

 The Second-Shift